"Leveraging MIT contacts, we met with top fund managers and entrepreneurs on study tours to Asia and Africa."

 The McGowan Fellowship program supports the development of exceptional corporate, social, and political leadership in the world.
 Ten fellows will be selected from the 20 top business schools (one per school) and will receive an award to cover the full cost of tuition in the second year.
 Eligible students must have a 5.0 GPA in the first year, demonstrated leadership and community engagement, and financial need, and are chosen based on the quality of their application essays.

-Click here to learn about some of our current Merit Awards recipients.
+Click here to see our current Merit Awards recipients.

 MIT-China Scholarship Council Fellowship (CSC) Program